neilchvz/cairahq-platform/terraform/README.md

 ### Adding a New User

 Submit an onboarding request via the [Caira HQ Identity Management service](https://cairahq-platform-production.up.railway.app).
 The service reads the current `users.csv` from GitHub, appends the new user row, creates a branch, and opens a pull request automatically.
-The CI/CD pipeline handles the rest on merge — no manual CSV editing or branch creation required.
+The CI/CD pipeline handles the rest on merge.
+No manual CSV editing or branch creation required.

 For manual changes, add a row to `data/users.csv` and open a pull request directly.